reunicorn1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 22-users_and_homes: displays all users and their home directories, sorted by users
 - 100-empty_casks: finds all empty files and directories in the current directory and all sub-directories
 - 101-gifs: lists all the files with a .gif extension in the current directory and all its sub-directories
+- 102-acrostic: Create a script that decodes acrostics that use the first letter of each line